A Genetic Test That Reveals Alzheimer's Risk Can Be Cathartic Or Distressing

 "My mother had Alzheimer's in the last stage of her life, and I've got friends and family that have Alzheimer's," she says.
 "It's a terrible sickness."

 Rubie wanted to do something to help researchers find a treatment for Alzheimer's.
-So she volunteered for the Generation Program, which is testing an experimental drugs meant to prevent or delay the disease.
+So she volunteered for the Generation Program, which is testing an experimental drug meant to prevent or delay the disease.

-The study is recruiting healthy people between 60 and 75 who carry at two copies of the APOE E4 gene.
-And all participants learn their genetic status.
+The study is recruiting healthy people between 60 and 75 who carry two copies of the APOE E4 gene.
+All participants learn their genetic status.

 "People are remarkably brave in stepping forward to participate in the study," says Jessica Langbaum, associate director of the Alzheimer's Prevention Initiative at Banner.
 "This is a big life decision for people to learn this information."